clarebirch/clarebirch.github.io/quarter-life-crisis.md

 #### Suggestions from people
 - Develop a strong understanding of your own strengths alongside this.
 (Mike)
+- Try collaborations?
+(Mike)
 - Consider psychedelics.
 Given this isn't possible, try building a strong meditation practice and doing a silent retreat.
 (Angus)
 - Coaching (Jessy)
 - Get a job, get a job, get a job (Ben)
 - Write 500-1000 words on each of ~10 topics that interest you (Casey)
+- The existentialists, and understanding this is a quite common kind of exploration (Ivan)

 #### References
 <iframe style="border: 0; width: 100%; height: 450px;" allowfullscreen frameborder="0" src="https://raindrop.io/clare-j-birch/public-personal-library-47164316/embed/search=qlc&hide=tags%2C+excerpt%2C+header"></iframe>